Click Here to Watch the Video

 - Remove the jewelry BEFORE entering the courtroom.

-Ideas of what to wear to the courthouse:
+Ideas of what you SHOULD to the courthouse:

 - Wear clothes that fit.
-If you have gained or lost a lost of weight, please buy something new for your courtroom appearance.
+If you have gained or lost a lot of weight, please buy something new for your courtroom appearance.

 - Less is more.
 Remove all piercings.